raullaasner/kde-gmail/README.md

 Brief description
 -----------------

 A light-weight Python script for checking new email via the GMail Atom feed.
 This is a fairly elementary implementation.
 Any suggestions are welcome.
-Concerning KDE dependency, there is just one call to KDialog, triggered by new email, and it is thus probably not difficult to port it to other DEs.
+Concerning KDE dependency, there are only a few calls to KDialog making it easy to port it to other DEs.

 Usage
 -----